ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 * Optionally, check that the value of the `jti` claim has not been used before in the time window in which the respective WPT would be considered valid.
 * If presented in conjunction with an OAuth access token, the value of the `ath` claim matches the hash of that token's value.
-* If presented in conjunction with a Txn-Token, the value of the `tth` claim matches the hash of that token's value.
+* If `Workload-Proof-Token` contains `signed_headers` claim:
+   * The request contains a header for each claim in the `signed_headers`.
-* If presented in conjunction with a token conveying end-user identity or authorization context, the value of the `oth` claim matches the hash of that token's value.
+   * Each corresponding value in the claim matches the hash of the value in the header.
+   * Headers not present in the `Workload-Proof-Token` are accepted without further proof.
+   * If a header is present more than once in the request, each value has a corresponding hash in the `Workload-Proof-Token`.
+Proof of just a single value in a multi-value header are not allowed.

+### `ath` claim vs `Authorization` key in `signed_header` claim

+Because access tokens are transmitted via the `Authorization` header it is possible to transport proof via `ath` claim, as an `Authorization` key in the `signed_headers` claim or both.
+The authors believe that supporting `ath` improves interoperability, as `ath` claim has been defined before by {{Section 4.1 of RFC9449}}.

+It is important to keep in mind hat the processing between `ath` and `signed_headers` differs. `ath` would only compare the hashes of the actual token whilst the `Authorization` header in the `signed_headers` claim would compare the entire header value, including for example, a `Bearer ` prefix.

 ## Option 2: Authentication Based on HTTP Message Signatures {#http-sig-auth}